SinusBot/docs/docs/installation/linux.md

 chmod 755 sinusbot
 ```

+(optional) To enable playback support for YouTube URLs and several other sites, we recommend [installing youtube-dl](https://sinusbot.github.io/docs/youtube-dl/#linux).

 ### Usage

 As [the bot won't run as root](https://sinusbot.github.io/docs/faq/installation/#why-cant-i-run-the-bot-as-root) you will need to switch to the user that you have installed the bot on, if you followed the tutorial, this will be 'sinusbot".
 To do this use the following command: